 Deploy functions instantly with one command.
 There are no containers to build, and no Docker registries to manage.

-Fission is extensible to any programming language (Python and NodeJS are supported for now).
+Fission is extensible to any programming language (Python, NodeJS, Go, C#, PHP are supported today).

 It abstracts away containers by default, but you can build your own containers if you need to.

 Fission maintains a pool of containers so your functions have very low cold-start latencies, typically ~100msec.

 Fission is open source under the Apache License.
 It works on a Kubernetes cluster anywhere: in your private datacenter, in a public cloud, or on your laptop.